Insulin Resistance in Women Over 40: Can Keto Reverse It?

 Q: How can I tell if I have insulin resistance?

-Q: Can a keto diet really reverse insulin resistance?
+Q: Can keto really reverse insulin resistance?

-Q: Is keto safe for women in perimenopause?
+Q: Is keto safe for perimenopausal women?

 Q: Do I need to count carbs?